MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Introduction

-An approach based on the molecular dynamics has been developed recently to describe motion of relativistic projectiles in crystalline environment.
+An approach based on molecular dynamics has been developed recently to describe the motion of relativistic projectiles in a crystalline environment.
 Three-dimensional simulations of the propagation of ultra-relativistic projectiles through the crystal can be performed using the MBN Explorer package \cite{MBN_Explorer_Paper,MBNExplorer_Book,MBN_cite}.
-The package was originally developed as a universal computer program to allow investigation of structure and dynamics of molecular systems of different origin on spatial scales ranging from nanometers and beyond.
-The general and universal design of the MBN Explorer code made it possible to expand its basic functionality with introducing a module that treats classical relativistic equations of motion (\ref{Introduction:eq.02}) and generates the crystalline environment dynamically in the course of particle propagation \cite{MBN_ChannelingPaper_2013}.
+The package was originally developed as a universal computer program to allow investigation of structure and dynamics of molecular systems of different origin on spatial scales ranging from the atomic up to the mesoscopic ones.
+The general and universal design of the MBN Explorer code made it possible to expand its basic functionality with the introduction of a module that treats classical relativistic equations of motion (\ref{Introduction:eq.02}) and generates the crystalline environment dynamically in the course of particle propagation \cite{MBN_ChannelingPaper_2013}.
 In course of the integration, the interaction of the projectiles with the crystalline environment is computed as a multi-center interaction with all those atoms that influence the motion.
 The relevant details can be found in the cited paper and in Ref. \cite{ChannelingBook2014}.
 Here we would like to stress that, the above approach treats the forces experienced by the projectiles in a much more accurate way than the commonly employed one based on the continuous potential concept.
 Using this software in combination with advanced computational facilities it is possible to simulate significant number of the trajectories for further analysis.
-For trajectory generated, the software allows to calculate the spectral and angular distribution of the radiation emitted using the quasi-classical formalism.
+For the trajectories generated, the software allows to calculate the spectral and angular distribution of the radiation emitted using the quasi-classical formalism.

 A number of simulations have been performed for electrons and positrons of the sub-GeV and GeV energies channeling in straight, bent and periodically bent silicon, diamond and tungsten crystals \cite{SUSHKOJ.Phys2013,SushkoEaAl:JPConfSer-v438-012018-2013,PolozkovPhys.J.D2014,Korol2017,SHEN201826,ChannelingBook2014, BezchastnovKorolSolovyov2014,Pavlov-EtAl:JPB_v52_11LT01_2019,Pavlov-EtAl:EPJD_v74_21_2020} including comparison and benchmarking against experimental data \cite{MBN_ChannelingPaper_2013,Sushko_EtAl_NIMB_v355_p39_2015,BezchastnovKorolSolovyov2014,Backe_JINST_v13_C02046_2018,BackeEtAl_JINST_v13_C04022_2018}.